aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/rows/add/add-an-empty-row-in-a-worksheet/_index.md

 type: docs
 url: /rows/add/row/
 aliases: [/add-an-empty-row-in-a-worksheet/]
-keywords: "Aspose.Cells Cloud, Excel, add empty row, worksheet, REST API"
+keywords: "Aspose.Cells Cloud, Excel, add empty row, worksheet, REST API, insert row, cloud spreadsheet"
 description: "Use Aspose.Cells Cloud REST API to insert an empty row into an Excel worksheet.
 Supports multiple SDKs (C#, Java, Python, Go, PHP, Ruby, Node.js, Perl, Android, Swift) for rapid development."
 weight: 20
 ---

 This REST API adds a new row to an Excel worksheet.
+It inserts an empty row at the specified zero‑based index.

 **Prerequisites:**
 - A valid Aspose Cloud access token (Bearer JWT) must be included in the `Authorization` header.